jamsch0/jamsch0.github.io/_posts/2019-01-27-Mapping-Shapes-To-Spheres.md

 Here's a procedurally generated moon cube texture applied to this sphere, to whet your appetites!

-{% include image name="procedural-moon.png" caption="A procedurally generated moon using the improved cube to sphere mapping algorithm" %}
+{% include image.html name="procedural-moon.png" caption="A procedurally generated moon using the improved cube to sphere mapping algorithm" %}

 ## Conclusion